By Pierre Kosmidis

-On 20 April, after Greek resistance in the north had ceased, the Bulgarian Army entered Greek Thrace, without having fired a shot, with the goal of regaining its Aegean Sea outlet in Western Thrace and Eastern Macedonia.
+On 20 April, after Greek resistance in the north had ceased, the Bulgarian Army entered Greek Thrace, without having fired a shot, with the goal of gaining an Aegean Sea outlet in Western Thrace and Eastern Macedonia.

-The Bulgarians occupied territory between the Strymon River and a line of demarcation running through Alexandroupoli and Svilengrad west of the Evros River.
+The Bulgarians occupied territory between the Strymon River and a line of demarcation running through Alexandroupolis west of the Evros River.

 The Greek capital Athens fell on 27 April, and by 1 June, after the capture of Crete, all of Greece was under Axis occupation.

 After the invasion King George II fled, first to Crete and then to Cairo.
-A nominally right-wing Greek government ruled from Athens, but it was a puppet of the occupiers, the so-called “Quislings”, the name of the Norwegian traitor who became a nazi pawn.
+A Greek government ruled from Athens, but it was a puppet of the occupiers, the so-called “Quislings”, after the name of the Norwegian traitor who became a nazi pawn.

 On this rare photo, recoloured by acclaimed artist Markos Danezis, we see elements of a German mechanised column in Athens, very close to Omonia (Concord) Square, one of the most central spots of the capital of Greece.
 Note the indifferent stance of the passers-by, no one is even looking at the German invaders.